Skip to main content

 What counts as cost in ROI?

 Fully-loaded spend: media, creative production, agency fees, incremental tooling, and human time if you capitalize labor.
 Exclude sunk costs unrelated to the initiative or you bias ROI downward.
+For this guide, check the formulas, examples, and source links on the page before relying on the result.
+The main risk is using the right calculation with the wrong base, date, tax rule, or cost definition, which can produce a confident but misleading number.

 Should ROI include opportunity cost?

 Classic ROI often ignores opportunity cost unless you explicitly model it as an alternative investment return.
 For strategic finance, scenario tables beat a single ratio.
+For this guide, check the formulas, examples, and source links on the page before relying on the result.
+The main risk is using the right calculation with the wrong base, date, tax rule, or cost definition, which can produce a confident but misleading number.

 How is ROI different from ROAS?

 ROAS is revenue divided by ad spend for media efficiency.
 ROI should subtract cost of goods and variable fulfillment to reflect margin, not top-line revenue.
+For this guide, check the formulas, examples, and source links on the page before relying on the result.
+The main risk is using the right calculation with the wrong base, date, tax rule, or cost definition, which can produce a confident but misleading number.

 Can ROI be negative?